-During this payment stage, you pay nothing for your covered Part D drugs.
+During this payment stage, you pay nothing for your covered Part D drugs and for excluded drugs that are covered under our enhanced benefit.

 SECTION 7 Additional benefits information

 Compounded drugs and their coverage:

 Compounded drugs are produced by mixing or altering the existing prescription medications for a variety of reasons.
 Sometimes, an individual cannot use the standard version of the product because of an allergy to one of its ingredients.
 In other cases, the right dosage form is not readily available, so the commercially offered drug products need to be transformed into a different form.
 For people who can't swallow tablets or capsules, compounding procedures can customize a drug into a powder, liquid, lozenge, suppository, or another form.